BananaAccounting/General/OfficeAddIns/CreateAddIn.md

 	f.
 Click **Apply** and then **Ok**.

-2. Download the files of the chosen add-in (for example for the AccountCard add-in, https://github.com/BananaAccounting/General/tree/master/OfficeAddIns/ExcelAddIns/AccountCard)
+2. Download the files of the chosen add-in from the Banana Accounting Office Add-ins GitHub repository (for example for the AccountCard add-in, https://github.com/BananaAccounting/General/tree/master/OfficeAddIns/ExcelAddIns/AccountCard):

 	* AccountCardManifest.xml
 	* Common.css